 - My recipe for Black-eyed Peas and Collards includes demo photos for cutting the collard ribbons.

-- You might want to try this Mexican Black-eyed Pea Salad with Lime Vinaigrette.
+- This Mexican Black-eyed Pea Salad with Lime Vinaigrette. is delicious all year round.
+Great for potluck parties!

 *Recipe adapted from black bean cake recipe in The New Vegetarian Cooking for Everyone.
 (Affiliate)